Biological soil crusts

 The soil crust is made up of lichens, leaf litter and soil invertebrates that together protect the soil surface and increase its ability to absorb water.

-The poor placement or design of tracks, dams and infrastructure and the compaction of the soil, often caused by the action of hard-hooved animals, are major causes of erosion.
+The poor placement or design of tracks, dams and infrastructure, over-grazing and the compaction of the soil, often caused by the action of hard-hooved animals, and vehicles are major causes of erosion.

-We use a number of techniques to control erosion.
-They range from simple silt traps to major earthworks.
-Silt traps slow the flow of water over the ground and catch waterborne soil particles and seeds.
+Simple silt traps can be created by filling erosion gullies with tree branches to slow the flow of water over the ground and catch waterborne soil particles and seeds.

-Major earthworks are needed to remove levy banks or dams that disrupt the natural flow of water, or to repair serious erosion gullies.
+Major earthworks are sometimes needed to remove levy banks or dams that disrupt the natural flow of water, or to repair serious erosion gullies.
 The Gungoandra Creek rock weir and fish way on Scottsdale Reserve is a great example.

 Restoring the natural flow of water across the land surface helps to return water to creeks, rivers and natural aquifers and nourishes the soil and native habitats.

 Hydrological rehabilitation is a focus of our work at Boolcoomatta Reserve.
 We recently completed works at Wiperaminga Hills to stop water and soil moving off the property quickly, and hold it longer so it's available for fauna and flora.Read More